vmware-tanzu-labs/educates-training-platform/project-docs/workshop-migration/learning-center.md

 ``jdk17-environment:*`` - A tagged version of the ``jdk17-environment`` workshop image which has been matched with the current version of the Educates operator.

+``jdk21-environment:*`` - A tagged version of the ``jdk21-environment`` workshop image which has been matched with the current version of the Educates operator.

 ``conda-environment:*`` - A tagged version of the ``conda-environment`` workshop image which has been matched with the current version of the Educates operator.

 Downloading of workshop content